How to Know If You Have Erectile Dysfunction: Symptoms, Diagnosis and Next Steps

 Clinical History

-A prescriber will ask about the nature of your ED symptoms, onset, frequency, and severity.
-They will also ask about your general health, cardiovascular risk factors, medications, and lifestyle factors (smoking, alcohol, drugs, exercise).
-They may use a validated questionnaire such as the International Index of Erectile Function (IIEF) to assess symptom severity.
+A prescriber or GP will ask about the nature, onset, frequency, and severity of your symptoms.
+They will also ask about your general health, cardiovascular risk factors, current medications, and lifestyle (smoking, alcohol, exercise, stress).
+They may use a validated questionnaire such as the International Index of Erectile Function (IIEF) to assess symptom severity objectively.

 Blood Tests